-- Take a picnic, and then more snacks for the plane.
-Remember you can't take much in the way of drinks through security, but take bottles to drink prior to security, then empty them and buy fluids airside if you need refills.
-Sidge
+- Remember, you can't take much in the way of drinks through security.
+Take bottles to drink before security, then empty them and buy fluids airside if you need refills.

-- Reserve cartons of formula for the flight beforehand at the airside Boots, if there is one, pack sterile bottles, collect once past security. fraktious
+- You can reserve cartons of formula for the flight beforehand at the airside Boots, if there is one.
+Just check on the relevant airport website and call in advance.
+Pack sterile bottles, and collect milk once past security.

-- Have a stack of pound coins for the 'machines' in the airport, eg the ones that sell the bouncy balls and Barbie tat. wigglesrock
+- Have a stack of pound coins for the 'machines' in the airport - the ones that sell bouncy balls and Barbie tat, and so on.

-- I always take Crayola Colour Wonder pens and pads, they don't go on clothes just the paper - it is a brilliant invention.
+- Pack Crayola Colour Wonder pens and pads; they don't work on clothes, just paper - a brilliant invention.

-- Being willing to walk around for as long as their little legs will let them works well - hopefully, they will be tired out when they get on the plane and sleep.
+- Being willing to walk around for as long as their little legs will let them works well - hopefully, they'll be tired out when they get on the plane and sleep.

 At last!
 Your gate is called

 - Don't head for your departure gate too early - there's naff-all to do and they can be quite a distance from toilets.
-But, conversely, don't leave it until they are calling for you by name to board as you won't be overly popular with the flight crew.
+Conversely, don't leave it till they're calling for you by name to board - you won't be overly popular with the flight crew.

-- Board the plane last!
-There are no prizes for getting on first, all that happens is you are stuck in a confined space for an extra 30 minutes, when you could be at the gate letting them have that final run round.
+- Board the plane last.
+There are no prizes for getting on first; all that happens is you are stuck in a confined space for an extra 30 minutes, when you could be at the gate letting them have that final run round.